 My sex drive has two major, er, drivers.
 The first is neurological, the second psychological: the science and art of the brain.
 I would say that there are three aspects to it, except that the fact that sex makes me feel alive is a result of the chemical and the psychological combining in the existential.
 It’s something that folds my self-awareness into the moment: in flagrente delicto there is no memento mori.

 What of the pharmacology?
-Parkinson’s is a disease characterised by dopamine deficiency, and one of the families of pharmaceuticals used to combat this are called dopamine agonists, as they stimulate dopamine production … the science is complex, but these agonists get my remaining dopaminurgic cells so over-excited they just spray their lovely neuro-transmitter juice all over the place without so much as a by your leave.
-Dopamine is a risk/reward chemical, and this pharmaceutical arse-kicking can provoke the risky behaviours it generally rewards, behaviours like shopping, gambling, and, er, fucking … the leaflets say it’s rare: anecdotal evidence suggests otherwise.
+Parkinson’s is a disease characterised by dopamine deficiency, and one of the families of pharmaceuticals used to combat this are called dopamine agonists, as they mimic dopamine and latch onto the receptors thus allowing the neurotransmitting activity to keep on keeping on … the science is complex, but these agonists have a slight drawback in that they really get on with some of the non-movement oriented receptors, too.
+These are the places where Dopamine acts as a risk/reward chemical, and this pharmaceutical arse-kicking can provoke the risky behaviours it generally rewards, behaviours like shopping, gambling, and, er, fucking … the leaflets say it’s rare: anecdotal evidence suggests otherwise.
 This is obviously not an entirely positive side-effect, but perhaps it’s enough to say that I am lucky to suffer only from increased sexual drive.
 I say lucky because I’m not a family man – if I were, I’d be in trouble – and the non-sexual options (though they’re not optional, may me remind you) can be disastrous.

 If the pharmacology is problematic, then so is the psychology.
 The moment of diagnosis causes a series of profound changes to rush into the room and jump on top of you.
 They certainly jumped on top of me.
 The world quite literally turns differently.
 Metaphorically speaking.
 The simplicity of knowing, not intellectually but viscerally, that this body will soon stutter and fail changes everything.
 No longer do you um and ah, no longer do you get tempted to put off until tomorrow who you can sleep with today.
 I became voracious, for new experiences as well as new partners, and, of course, along with the pleasures come the problems.